 Verdict: either the events took place some other time and some other place or there was nothing spectacular in the sky at that very moment.
 “Astronomy vs History” crowns scores of years of meticulous and extensive research performed by the eminent mathematician Anatoly Fomenko and his colleagues.

 Initial input was given by Robert R. Newton, chief astrophysicist of NASA in the course USA vs. USSR competition in the program of landing on the Moon.
-The irregular behavior of parameter D” in the Earth-Moon telluric system discovered in 1971 by Dr. Robert R.Newton, proves irrefutably that solar eclipses of alleged antiquity reported to us in the “ancient” chronicles were actually medieval or fictitious.
+The irregular behaviour of parameter D” in the Earth-Moon telluric system discovered in 1971 by Dr Robert R.Newton, proves irrefutably that solar eclipses of alleged antiquity reported to us in the “ancient” chronicles were actually medieval or fictitious.

 About the Author: Dr.Fomenko, Anatoly.
 Born in 1945.
 Full Member (Academician) of the Russian Academy of Sciences, Full Member of the Russian Academy of Natural Sciences, Full Member of the International Higher Education Academy of Sciences, Doctor of Physics and Mathematics, Professor, Head of the Moscow State University Department of Mathematics and Mechanics.
 Solved the classical Plateau s Problem from the theory of minimal spectral surfaces.
 Author of the theory of invariants and topological classification of integrable Hamiltonian dynamic systems.
 Laureate of the 1996 National Premium in Mathematics of the Russian Federation for a cycle of works on the Hamiltonian dynamic system multitude invariance theory.
 Author of 180 scientific publications, 26 monographs, and textbooks on mathematics, a specialist in geometry and topology, variational calculus, symplectic topology, Hamiltonian geometry and mechanics, computational geometry.
 Author of a number of books on the development of new empirical-statistical methods and their application to the analysis of historical chronicles as well as the chronology of Antiquity and the Middle Ages.